DigitalGlobe/standard-repo-metadata/README.md

 * Does the service require S3 credentials?
 * Does the service require ITAR access?
 (If it isnt in the ITAR org, this is an ERROR)

+## Multiple services in a single repo
+Repeat all required files for the second service.